 - The exam is administered twice a year: November and May

-- The next available sitting of the exam is November 2017 – Exam will be administered on a day between November 27th and December 2nd, 2017.
+- The next available sitting of the exam is between May 13 and May 18, 2019

 - Click here to find a list of testing sites.
 Please be advised that this list is subject to change.